There will be spoilers for the novel or novel series Lip and Sword.

-Moving on from the quality of the edit and the writing, let’s talk about the romance element.
+Moving on from the quality of the edit and the writing, let's talk about the romance element.
 I find it questionable to call it a romance.
 Sex is used as a weapon for a majority of this.
 Our top is Yu Zhongye, the chairman of Pearl Station, where Xing Ming is a host, so we already have a questionable power dynamic.
 Then, we have a considerable age gap, which I am attracted to – I like the older man/younger man coupling – though that also creates a questionable power dynamic.
-However, mix all that with Zhongye being an insufferable, cold, and cruel asshole and he becomes my least favorite top I’ve ever read.
-He beats Xing Ming with a belt before having sex with him, and another time he hits him with a horsewhip before doing the same, and I say sex, but there are times where it is questionable whether it is sex or rape.
-If you want a sweet romance, turn away right now because this isn’t it.
-There are sweet moments, but they are overshadowed immediately by Zhongye’s cruelty.
+However, mix all that with Zhongye being an insufferable, cold, and cruel asshole, and he becomes my least favorite top I've ever read.
+He beats Xing Ming with a belt before having sex with him, and another time he hits him with a horsewhip before doing the same, and I say sex, but there are times when it is questionable whether it is sex or rape.
+If you want a sweet romance, turn away right now because this isn't it.
+There are sweet moments, but they are overshadowed immediately by Zhongye's cruelty.

-And poor Xing Ming can’t help himself.
+And poor Xing Ming can't help himself.
 He, of course, falls in love with Zhongye despite how cruel he is.
-However, he is a man that shoots first and asks questions later.
-The number of problems he causes for himself simply because he can’t withhold his violent streak is crazy.
+However, he is a man who shoots first and asks questions later.
+The number of problems he causes for himself simply because he can't withhold his violent streak is crazy.
 Pretty much every character in this series has a short fuse, and as a result, there is no shortage of conflict.
 The amount of needless violence and fights was shocking to me.
-I don’t think anyone acts reasonably or realistically with this, which is necessary for this story to exist, seeing as all of this starts with Xing Ming knocking out a man with a wine bottle.
+I don't think anyone acts reasonably or realistically with this, which is necessary for this story to exist, seeing as all of this starts with Xing Ming knocking out a man with a wine bottle.

 This thing is a rollercoaster of violence, sex, mystery, and intrigue.
 There are huge swaths of sex scenes between chunks of exposition detailing corruption and conspiracies.
 There are really high highs and really low lows.
 The interpersonal relationships between everyone were much more interesting than all the intrigue and industry stuff, which is unfortunate because there is a ton of intrigue, mystery, and industry-related content.
 As a result, it took me way longer than usual to read because, in all honesty, I was bored for the majority of the story.
-However, I will say, once you get to the bonus stories, those are really fun.
-They were my favorite part of all this, which isn’t great, as they aren’t even part of the main story.
-Unfortunately, though, Zhongye is still an ass in them and even purposefully creates a misunderstanding with Xing Ming by inviting over Luo You and essentially flirting in front of Xing Ming on their anniversary/Chairman Yu’s birthday.
+However, I will say once you get to the bonus stories, those are really fun.
+They were my favorite part of all this, which isn't great, as they aren't even part of the main story.
+Unfortunately, though, Zhongye is still an ass in them and even purposefully creates a misunderstanding with Xing Ming by inviting over Luo You and essentially flirting in front of Xing Ming on their anniversary/Chairman Yu's birthday.
 Totally unnecessary and cruel, to say the least.
-So even the sweet bonus/side stories are undermined by Chairman Yu’s asshole-ness.
+So even the sweet bonus/side stories are undermined by Chairman Yu's asshole-ness.

-I am simultaneously angry, happy, sad, and bored having read this entire trilogy.
-I am glad it’s over, but at the same time, I wish there was more simply because the bonus and side stories were so much fun in comparison to the main story.
-I will probably never reread this, and I don’t know that I will ever recommend this to everyone, especially due to the quality of the edit on this.
-It’s a tough read, and I am not sure how worthwhile the journey was.
+I am simultaneously angry, happy, sad, and bored, having read this entire trilogy.
+I am glad it's over, but at the same time, I wish there was more simply because the bonus and side stories were so much fun in comparison to the main story.
+I will probably never reread this, and I don't know that I will ever recommend this to everyone, especially due to the quality of the edit on this.
+It's a tough read, and I am not sure how worthwhile the journey was.
 There is a manhua officially licensed in English for this on Bilibili Comics, which I will be reading.
 I am looking forward to seeing how this story plays out in a different medium.